2024–25 Bulls (rugby union) season

 The 2024–25 season was the ' fourth season in the United Rugby Championship, their 30th season of professional rugby.
 Along with competing in the URC and its South African Shield competition, the club also participated in the 2024-25 European Rugby Champions Cup.
 Following the pool stage, the Bulls entered the Round of 16 in the 2024-25 European Rugby Challenge Cup.

 The Bulls reached their third URC Grand Final, but for the third time were on the wrong end of the scoreline, as they lost 32–7 to Leinster at Croke Park.

+The Bulls drew an average home attendance of 14,245 in the 2024-25 URC season.

 Senior squad

 The Bulls squad for the 2024–25 United Rugby Championship is.